The 2020-2022 Executive Board was elected on Tuesday, November 16, 2021 and took office January 1, 2022.

 Michael DeLong grew up in California, went to a small liberal arts college in Oregon, and moved to Montgomery County in 2015.
 From 2013-2015 he worked to reduce gun violence and ran a successful campaign for County Commissioner.
 In 2017, Michael helped organize the successful consumer opposition to harmful health insurance mergers, and in 2017 and 2018 he also worked for Maryland State Delegates Ariana Kelly and Marc Korman.
-Currently he works for an antitrust lawyer opposing anti-competitive mergers and mobilizing consumers to lower prescription drug prices.
+Currently he works for a consumer advocacy organization.
 Michael also volunteers for numerous advocacy groups, and in his spare time he likes American history, jogging, and cooking various dishes from all over the world.
 As President, he is working to grow and strengthen the Montgomery County Young Democrats in every part of the county.

 Steven Cenname – Secretary